 This post may contain affiliate links.
 Please read my disclosure.

-Tteokbokki are an incredibly popular street food in Korea.
-Made with a sweet and spicy sauce, the Korean rice cakes are chewy and addictively delicious...…plus 100% super quick & easy to make in under 30 minutes!
+Korean Tteokbokki are an incredibly popular street food in Korea.
+Made with a sweet and spicy sauce, these spicy rice cakes are chewy and addictively delicious...…plus 100% super quick and easy to make in under 30 minutes!

-The sauce is deliciously sweet and spicy, made with spicy Korean chili paste, soy sauce, rice vinegar and other seasoning.
+The sauce is deliciously sweet and spicy, made with spicy Korean pepper paste, soy sauce, rice vinegar and other seasoning, like this rabokki, only without the cheese.
 The rice cakes are soft but chewy, and sooooo addictive once you try them.

 I dare you to not fall in love with this Tteokbokki.
-This is seriously the ultimate late night snack food too.
+This favorite Korean street food is seriously the ultimate late night snack food too.
 If you're into that kind of thing.

 What is Tteokbokki?

 Tteokbokki, or spicy Korean rice cakes, is a popular Korean street food of rice cakes stir fried with a gochujang sauce (spicy fermented chili sauce).
-They are chewy, spicy and just addictively delicious.
+They are chewy, spicy and just addictively delicious with an umami punch.

 Tteokbokki roughly translates to "stir fried rice cake."

-And while we're on the subject of Korean street food, you for sure need to try these Korean sweet potatoes (they're caramely and spicy and SO GOOD) and also these Hotteok (sweet Korean pancakes filled with brown sugar, spices and walnuts).
+And while we're on the subject of Korean food, you for sure need to try these Korean sweet potatoes (they're caramely and spicy and SO GOOD) and also these Hotteok (sweet Korean pancakes filled with brown sugar, spices and walnuts).
+Both extremely popular Korean snacks.

 - The rice cakes have the perfect amount of chewiness to make them totally addictive;